 Current local authorities work in partnership with a number of local and regional bodies.
-Maintaining and improving the effectiveness of these partnerships will be vital to the success of local government reorganisation in North Yorkshire.
+Maintaining and improving the effectiveness of these partnerships will be vital to the success of local government reorganisation - West Yorkshire and Harrogate ICS- covering the west of the region in North Yorkshire.